 Building permits must be obtained before construction commences, and the completion thereof must be notified to the competent local authorities.
-During the process of acquiring the building permit, the applicant must typically show that the necessary fire safety and other technical standards are met and produce the necessary certificates to the issuing authority.
-If the intended use of a certain building or structure is commercial in nature, a specific licence may be necessary in addition (Betriebsanlagengenehmigung).
+During the process of acquiring the building permit, the applicant must typically show that the necessary fire safety and other technical standards are met, and must produce the necessary certificates to the issuing authority.
+If the intended use of a certain building or structure is commercial in nature, a specific licence may also be necessary (Betriebsanlagengenehmigung).

-8. Tax
+8. TAX